 December 1977—Institute grantees Drs.
 Roger C.L.
 Guillemin and Andrew V. Schally shared the Nobel Prize in Physiology or Medicine with a third scientist.
 Guillemin's and Schally's prizes were for discoveries related to the brain's production of peptide hormones.

-1978—In response to congressional language, the NIDDK created the National Diabetes Information Clearinghouse to increase knowledge and understanding about diabetes among people with these conditions and their families, health professionals, and the public.
+1978—In response to congressional language, NIDDK created the National Diabetes Information Clearinghouse to increase knowledge and understanding about diabetes among people with these conditions and their families, health professionals, and the public.

 January 1979—The National Commission on Digestive Diseases issued the report, The National Long-Range Plan to Combat Digestive Diseases.
 Recommendations to Congress included establishing a National Digestive Diseases advisory board and information clearinghouse and emphasizing digestive diseases educational programs more in medical schools.

-June 1980—In response to congressional language, the NIDDK created the National Digestive Diseases Information Clearinghouse to increase knowledge and understanding about digestive diseases among people with these conditions and their families, health professionals, and the public.
+June 1980—In response to congressional language, NIDDK created the National Digestive Diseases Information Clearinghouse to increase knowledge and understanding about digestive diseases among people with these conditions and their families, health professionals, and the public.

-September 1980—Dr. Joseph E. Rall, director of NIAMDD intramural research, became the first person at the NIH to be named to the distinguished executive rank in the Senior Executive Service.
+September 1980—Dr. Joseph E. Rall, director of NIAMDD intramural research, became the first person at NIH to be named to the distinguished executive rank in the Senior Executive Service.
 President Jimmy Carter presented the award in ceremonies at the White House on September 9.

 October 15, 1980—NIAMDD celebrated its 30th anniversary.

 June 23, 1981—The Institute was renamed the National Institute of Arthritis, Diabetes, and Digestive and Kidney Diseases (NIADDK).